 At 4.9 miles you'll reach the Gregory Bald Trail junction.
 After turning right here, the trail begins a sharp climb for the next 100 yards or so.
 It then flattens out for a while before one last push to the summit.

 Gregory Bald is a 10-acre grassy meadow, and is one of two balds maintained by the park.
 It's not clear whether this high elevation meadow was created by nature, or was cleared by some of the early settlers.
 Without periodic maintenance from the National Park Service, both Andrews Bald and Gregory Bald would be reclaimed by natural forest growth.

 The Bald is named after Russell Gregory, an early homesteader in the Cades Cove area.
 He and other cove residents used the meadow to graze cattle during the spring and summer when cove fields were used for growing crops.
 Like most cove residents, Gregory supported the Union during the Civil War, but he was ambushed and murdered by Confederate guerillas from North Carolina in 1863.

 Russell Field, a couple miles towards the east, is likely named after Mr. Gregory as well.

-From the summit, depending on the amount of haze you might encounter, hikers can see Cades Cove and Rich Mountain towards the north, Fontana Lake towards the southeast, and Thunderhead Mountain and Clingmans Dome towards the east.
+On a clear day hikers will be able to see Cades Cove and Rich Mountain towards the north, Fontana Lake towards the southeast, and Thunderhead Mountain and Clingmans Dome towards the east.

-If you can't make it in June, another good time to visit Gregory Bald is in August when the wild blueberries are ripening at the summit.
-Keep in mind though that bears love blueberries as well, so it's a good idea to be a little more cautious during this time period.
+If you can't make it in June, another great time to visit Gregory Bald is in August when the wild blueberries are ripening at the summit.
+Keep in mind though that bears love blueberries as well, so you'll want to be a little more cautious during this time period.